Sahar-Jw/Shop.Co/README.md

 ## Shop.Co - Modern E-Commerce Clothing Store

 ### Overview
 Shop.Co is a fully responsive e-commerce website built for browsing, shopping, and purchasing clothing items from international brands like Versace, Zara, Gucci, Prada, and more.
-It features a modern, user-friendly interface with product catalogs, filtering, shopping cart functionality, user authentication, and multi-language support.
-Data is fetched from the [Fake Store API](https://fakestoreapi.com/) for products and categories, making it ideal for demos or portfolio projects.
+It features a modern, user-friendly interface with product catalogs, filtering, shopping cart functionality, user authentication, Data is fetched from the [Fake Store API](https://fakestoreapi.com/) for products and categories, making it ideal for demos or portfolio projects.

 ### Key Features
 - **Product Browsing**: Home page showcases New Arrivals, Top Rated, and Top Selling products with skeleton loading states.